 Luckily, Anju found a new spot on 17th Avenue SW, and for the last few years, patrons have again been able to fill their cravings for Chef Roy Oh’s creations.

 Those who knew the old Anju will notice that the new space on 17th Ave has more color and life than the previous location.
 Additionally, the restaurant offers more space to accommodate patrons.
 In addition to relocating and updating décor, Anju revamped their menu to offer new dishes.

 You’ll notice that Anju emphasizes small plates that marry traditional Korean food with a modern twist.
 Yelp reviewers suggest trying the salmon tacos, the crispy tofu, and the lettuce wraps.
 Others mention that the baked oysters are exceptional, and the oxtail tortellini is still delicious.

 Avenue Calgary Magazine named Anju one of the top 10 restaurants in Calgary in 2015 — for good reason!
 The magazine states, “larger and brighter than the original, Anju's new location maintains the modern approach to traditional Korean food.”
-They recommend trying the small plates with a beer or the signature Anju cocktail.23 days ago
+They recommend trying the small plates with a beer or the signature Anju cocktail.3 months ago

 “We had a lovely stay and enjoyed our room at Regency during our conference, the room was very clean, parking was great and the front desk was excellent.
 We even got a chance to use the exercise room!” -Janet B.